mohasarc/workers-pool/README.md

-The `workers-pool` package allows you to easily create a pool of workers, pass them some heavy tasks in the form of functions, and use them as if they were asynchronous functions:
+The `workers-pool` package allows you to easily create a pool of workers, pass them some heavy tasks in the form of functions, and use them as if they were asynchronous functions.

+Important note: This is not yet stable, you may not use it for production!

 ## Installing the package
 ```js